Anshuman-J/Zimbra-/EXPRESSCLUSTER X for Zimbra.md

   - When the check box is not selected:
     An initial mkfs will not be run.

-3. Zimbra Setup

-   ### 3.2 Modifying the hosts file of both the servers.

-    - Open the terminal on the desktop and run the following command:

-            vi /etc/hosts

-      - Create an entry for the IP address, Fully Qualified Domain Name of the Primary server.

-      - Save the hosts file and exit.

-      - Verify the DNS server IP and DNS search path in the NIC card settings run the following command:

-            nmtui

-    ### 3.3 Zimbra Existing Installation:

-  - "In this case when Zimbra is installed in another disk and  want to move data to the mirror partition".

-  # Existing Installation

-NOTE :-
-     - The backup file must be available before performing this activity.

- - Moving the existing Zimbra installation to the data partition (if Zimbra is already installed)

-   - Access the Web Manager of EXPRESSCLUSTER X from client machine.
-Expand the Failover group and right click on the mirror disk resource and click on Stop.
-   - Open the terminal on server where Zimbra was already installed.
-   - Switch to root user and run the following command:

-              ps aux | grep zimbra

-   - Make sure that all the Zimbra processes are stopped.
-If any of the Zimbra processes are running then use kill command to end the same.

-- Run the following command to copy the existing Zimbra files to this location:

-      rsync -axvzKHS --progress /mnt/zimbra_backup  /opt/zimbra

- - Once the copy has been successfully done, go to the cluster manager from Machine 3 and start the MD resource i.e. Right click on mirror disk and click on Start

- - Run the bellow command to fix permission for all the files:-- /opt/zimbra/libexec/zmfixperms  -e  -v

- - After the copy is successful, start the Zimbra services by running the following command to verify that the copy has been done successfully:

- - Service zimbra start

- - after moving the data from default partition to data partition perform the steps mention in section 6.4 on primary server.

-### Modify the Hosts file on both server

- - Stop the Zimbra service
- - Bind the hostname with FIP in the hosts file.
- - Save the hosts file & exit.
- - Start the Zimbra service & verify the Zimbra.

-  - Install and configure Zimbra mail server on secondary server (ensure Zimbra service is in stop state on primary server) by following the procedure from Section 6.2{xx} to Section 6.4{xx}.
-After the zimbra installation is complete, stop the zimbra service & rename the zimbra directory on secondary server & move the failover group from secondary to primary server.

-          example :-
-         /opt/zimbra    {after installation on secondary}
-         /opt/zimbraold {New name of the directory on secondary}

 ### Setup Zimbra Server cluster